YanchWare/fractal-samples/azure/elastic-logging-sample/README.md

-# Custom Workload in EKS Sample
+# Elastic Logging Sample

 ## Introduction

-The purpose of this project is to show the instantiation of Custom Workload in EKS.
+The purpose of this project is to show an example of instantiating a AKS cluster with ECK (Elastic, Kibana, APM, Fluentd) as a Logging solution.

 You can find more information on this in our [documentation](https://fractal.cloud/docs).